jakeprice-me/ppn/shared/ansible-playbooks/main-01/README.md

-# PPN Virtual Host Server Configuration
+# PPN Main Server Configuration

-## host-01
+## main-01

-This playbook will setup the host server that runs virtual machines on PPN.
+This playbook will setup the server that runs the vast majority of self-hosted services on my LAN.

 ## Install Roles & Collections